 Research Questions

 Researchers are innovating across health care using Internet of Things (IoT) devices (Tun et al., 2021).
-Their efforts predominately focus on wearable technologies that attach sensors to the patient.
-Wearable technologies face significant competition because these solutions have a low barrier to entry, economical pricing, and are mass-producible.
-However, these products lack elegance due to restricting movement and necessitating the patient always to carry the device.
-Additionally, the saturated market causes each iteration to produce less incremental value.
+Significant investments into this space focuses on incremental improvements and wearable technologies.
+This approach makes sense due to the low barrier to entry and ease to access mass production capabilities.
 In contrast, high-quality research must be challenging, elegant, and move the needle (Zeller, 2014).
 Meeting these requirements necessitates a different approach, such as utilizing cameras and real-time video processing to deliver a superior experience.
-However, video-centric systems encounter more complexity in several aspects.
+Though, video-centric systems encounter more complexity in several aspects.
 For instance, patients can freely move around their residence and change its configuration (e.g., move furniture or turn off a light).
 Addressing the noise within these dynamic environments is challenging and creates multiple research questions.

-R1 – How are researchers minimizing noise in their video streams?
-An efficient process must exist to analyze short videos and extract the subject’s intent.
-This mechanism must reliably handle noisy data (e.g., out-of-focus images) and variable input (e.g., distance to the camera).
+R1 – What mechanisms are best suited for extracting the subject’s intent, when dealing with noisy video stream data?
+Noise enters the processing pipline from numerous situations, such as out-of-focus images and the subject’s distance to the camera.

-R2 – How can the extracted intents best interface with Cyber-Physical Systems (CPS)?
+R2 – What affordances do Cyber-Physcial Systems allow for acting on the extracted intents from R1?
 Nurses at assisted living centers provide a helping hand literally and figuratively.
 Smart devices must serve this same function across a range of tasks (e.g., medication management).

-R3 – How can those interfaces ensure patient confidentiality?
-Patients will only use a continuous video recording solution if they trust its security and privacy controls.
+This constructive research does not evaluate mechanisms for protecting the subject’s data privacy.
+Subjects will only use a continuous in-home video recording solution if they trust its security and privacy controls.
 There must be explicit and deliberate decisions regarding how information is stored and replicated.

-R4 – How can central administrative teams most efficiently scale across global and domestic sales territories?
-Healthcare workers can remotely deliver world-class services because the homes contain CPS systems for routine tasks (e.g., monitoring patient falling).
-Competitive businesses can leverage this capability to decrease costs, increase profit margins, and maintain quality standards.
+Additionally, future researchers need to define procedures for efficiently scaling these mechanisms globally.
+Suppose healthcare workers could remotely deliver world-class services to homes using CPS systems.
+In that case, the businesses could leverage this capability to decrease costs, increase profit margins, and maintain quality standards.
+While both topics are critical toward productizing this work, they are beyond the dissertations’ scope.

 Hypotheses

-There are existing mechanisms to address each system requirement.
-However, those capabilities exist as isolated components.
-An Elderly Care Smarthome Operating System (ECSOS) can create a consistent control plane and test framework that brings these services together.
-The ideal driver of such a solution is real-time video processing at the edge.
-This approach promotes security and privacy by minimizing external data transfers.
-Additionally, small appliances built on the Raspberry PI platform have sufficient resources to drive computer vision models.
+This constructive research project aims to simulate people moving around virtual homes.
+Virtual IP-Cameras arbitrarily placed within the home, can monitor the subjects and map their behaviors to intents.
+A data enrichment process can attach metadata that describes the intent in greater detail (e.g., holding an object versus holding spoon).
+This enrichment process would need to be extensible to cover a reasonable action space.
+Next, remediation process(es) can subscribe to intent-specific message buses after publish instructions to CPS Systems.
+Then, CPS systems will convert the instructions into device-specific operations (e.g., turn on light versus activate power to the green wire).
+Lastly, the subject should express a positive benefit from the environmental change.
+A feedback collection process can aggregate these various decisions and map them against the simulators configuration (e.g., performing the patient falling motion).
+It is expected that these subsystems holistically would be an effective and intuitive method for acting on patient’s health and provide real-time guidance for persons with special needs.

 Research Methodology

 Before starting any significant undertaking, there needs to be a formal project plan that scopes the intent.
 Additionally, the plan must define mechanisms to measure the success and impact of those efforts.
 It can be challenging or impossible to prove that the project’s outcomes are efficient without those prerequisites.